fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :heavy_check_mark: [Read.as](https://github.com/writeas/Read.as) - a reading app by the devs of write.as/ WriteFreely

+* :black_nib: [Radaktor](https://redaktor.me/) - a WIP AP-powered CMS

 * :heavy_check_mark: [WordPress](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/Wordpress-integration-with-Fediverse) - an [AP plug-in](https://wordpress.org/plugins/activitypub/) by @pfefferle@mastodon.social, that allows users on AP apps to follow WP blogs, was recently updated.
 See also [Pterotype](https://getpterotype.com/), which @pfefferle says is currently more feature complete.
-WordPress is now [listed as a project on the-federation.info](https://the-federation.info/wordpress).
+WordPress is now [listed as a project on the-federation.info](https://the-federation.info/wordpress), although [@jdormit](https://mastodon.technology/@jdormit) says its now on ice.

 * :tada: :heavy_check_mark: [Write Freely](https://writefreely.org) - write.as is the flagship instances.